Gas vs Charcoal Grill for Beginners: The Backyard Debate

 Do I need both types of grills?

-Looking to buy a new charcoal grill?
-Or maybe upgrade your setup with a top-tier gas grill?
-DDR BBQ Supply has curated collections of the best brands to match your cooking style.
+Looking to buy your first gas or charcoal grill?
+DDR BBQ Supply has curated collections of the best brands to match your cooking style, whether you’re team gas, team charcoal, or planning to run both.